 Speed alone isn't valuable if accuracy suffers.
 The compound effect means both improve simultaneously.

-Traditional approach: More features = Slower performance
+Traditional approach: More features = Slower performance.

-Compound approach: Smart architecture = Better performance at scale
+Compound approach: Smart architecture = Better performance at scale.

-Key principles:
+Key architectural principles:

 You can't improve what you don't measure.
-Track compound metrics, not isolated KPIs.
+Track compound metrics, not isolated KPIs:

-Compound Score = (Efficiency × Effectiveness × Business Impact)
+Compound Score = Efficiency × Effectiveness × Business Impact

-Traditional Score: 100 × 100 × 100 = 1,000,000
+Traditional: 100 × 100 × 100 = 1,000,000

 With 20% improvement each: 120 × 120 × 120 = 1,728,000

-Total improvement: 72.8% (not 60%)
+Total improvement: 72.8% (not the 60% you'd expect from additive gains)

 Week 1–2: Audit and Align